cgcardona/boombox.js/README.md

 Include the buttons
 -------------------

-You&rsquo;ll need buttons in order to control the boombox.
-Add these buttons that are nested within a <code>&lt;div id="boombox"&lt;</code>.

 In theory you could have as boomboxes on a page as you wish.
 For each one you'll need to provide the following markup.

 <code><pre>
 &lt;div id="boombox"&gt;